vitorfreitas/git-style-guide/README.md

   - [4.6](#) NEVER use  git merge master on a branch.
     > ALWAYS use git rebase master, then force-push, wait for the CI to clear and only then merge into master.

+## Need Help ?

+If you are not familiar with git commands or need help to accomplish the style guide, check [k88hudson/git-flight-rules](https://github.com/k88hudson/git-flight-rules) for some usage tips and walkthrough.